 The project/experience must be completed within the fiscal year that funds are requested.

 Grant recipients must submit a final report/reflection.

-Original receipts for the expenses need to be submitted to the Office of Community Engaged Learning within 2 weeks of the project completion date.
+Original receipts for the expenses need to be submitted to the Office of Community Engaged Learning within two weeks of the project completion date.

 As a part of the critical reflection process, participants of the experience should put together a blog post that details the project, its impact, student learning and reflection, quanitifiables, testimonials, and photos.
 It should follow the "What, So What, Now What" model (what did you do, what was the result or impact, and what will you do as a result of the project?).
 The blog post will be shared on the Community Engaged Learning blog and may be further shared across the campus and community to share the story of community engaged learning.
 The blog post should be submitted to Amanda Martin, Program Coordinator, at email@example.com, no later than three weeks after the project concludes.